Hexabromocyclododecane (HBCD) - information sheet

 Human and ecological exposures

-• The assessment indicated that Canadians may be exposed to HBCD from environmental sources (for example, air, water and soil), household dust, food (including human breast milk), and from using certain products available to consumers containing this substance.
+- The assessment indicated that people in Canada may be exposed to HBCD from environmental sources (for example, air, water and soil), household dust, food (including human milk), and using certain products available to consumers containing this substance.

-• This assessment took into consideration the results of human biomonitoring studies, which is the measurement of substances in blood, urine or breast milk.
+- This assessment took into consideration the results of human biomonitoring studies, which is the measurement of substances in blood, urine or human milk.
 The presence of a substance in the body does not necessarily mean that it is causing harm.
 Harmful effects will depend on the levels and the properties of the substances.
-The information on measured levels in humans is important to estimating exposure to Canadians.
+The information on measured levels in humans is important to estimating exposure to people in Canada.

 Key health and ecological effects (hazard)